-While Taking Liberties is out of print (as is Ten Bloody Marys), it was made available as a digital download in September 2008, and the seventeen common songs can all be found on various Rykodisc and Rhino versions of My Aim Is True, This Year’s Model, Armed Forces and Get Happy!!
-(The Hip-O Deluxe Editions of My Aim Is True and This Year’s Model include some of these tracks as well.)
-The six swapped songs from the first three albums are on their respective CDs, reissued by Hip-O in 2007.
+While obviously not as strong a set as any of the first four albums, anyone would be happy to have leftovers of this quality.
+Once the catalog had been standardized with the first expanded reissues, Taking Liberties (and Ten Bloody Marys) went out of print, but the seventeen common songs could all be found on various Rykodisc and Rhino versions of My Aim Is True, This Year’s Model, Armed Forces, and Get Happy!!
+(The later Deluxe Editions of the first three include some of these tracks as well.)
+The six swapped songs from the first three albums are on their respective CDs.

 No comments: